davidlj95/ngx/CONTRIBUTING.md

 > Push permissions to the repository are needed to pass the `git` auth check.
 > That's a [hardcoded check](https://github.com/semantic-release/semantic-release/blob/v23.1.1/index.js#L86-L102).
 So there's unfortunately no way to bypass this
 > If you don't have permissions, check out the [next dry run approach](#dry-run-publish)

-> [!TIP]
-> 👇 Env vars are needed for plugins which check authentication (GitHub & NPM).
-> You can also comment them out in the configuration file if you're not interested in how they behave.
-If interested in them and worrying about security, don't: read-only tokens are okay.

 First, some env vars need to be defined.
 Check out [sample release env file] to see which ones with current configuration.